Medically reviewed by Patrick Carroll, MD

 Herpes can also spread through birth.
 Women who have active herpes at the time of birth (for example, an ongoing genital herpes outbreak) can potentially pass the herpes virus on to their child during the process of giving birth.

-Herpes is a serious health risk for young children, with the potential for infections of the skin, eyes and mouth.
+Herpes transmitted during birth is a serious health risk for infants, with the potential for infections of the skin, eyes and mouth.
 Many infants that develop herpes through birth also experience diseases of the central nervous system caused by the virus.
 In some cases, the virus can even be fatal.

 Because of this, doctors take significant precautions for expectant mothers with active genital herpes outbreaks.
-Often, women with herpes are advised to try cesarean delivery to minimize risks to their child, or examined to make sure there’s no sign of an outbreak during delivery.
+Women with herpes should be advised to undergo cesarean delivery to minimize risks to their child, or examined to make sure there’s no sign of an outbreak during delivery.

-Even though genital herpes is fairly common, it’s very rare for it to affect children.
-Up to one in 10,000 newborn babies are infected with the virus, making herpes acquisition through birth an extremely rare issue.
+Even though genital herpes is fairly common, it’s very rare for it to be transmitted to infants at delivery.
+Up to one in 3,200 newborn babies in the U.S. are infected with the virus during delivery, and 10 out of every 100,000 globally, making herpes acquisition through birth a rare event.

 However, it is hypothetically possible for herpes to spread from one person to another by quickly reusing a straw, spoon or other item that came into contact with an infected person’s saliva.

 Herpes is extremely common, making it completely normal to have some level of concern about being exposed to the virus.
 The reality is that many people have some form of herpes, whether it’s the more common HSV-1 form of the virus or the less common HSV-2 form.